 3. A space that they can get out of their seat and dance!
 Dance and other classes will need some space to move, and still see the virtual classroom.
 You can see an example of the Dance Class here.

 *It would be a good idea to take some time before the first day of camp to find the best space for them, and give it a test run on Zoom.

 • What if my child only wants to do one or two classes per day?

-Our program is geared towards creating fun and exciting content for the final performance.
-If campers don't attend all their classes, then it becomes impossible for the teachers to write, choreograph, or plan for scenes/songs/dances/movies that incorporate all of the students on their class list.
+Our program is geared towards creating fun and exciting content for the Final Movie.
+If campers don't attend all their classes, then it becomes impossible for the teachers to write, choreograph, and plan for scenes/songs/dances/movies that incorporate all of the students on their class list.
 We ask that all students attend all their classes, just as they would if they were dropped off at a physical camp site.

 • How big will each class/group be?

 In an effort to make the camp experience more enjoyable for all of our students, we're limiting the size of the classes/groups to 11 campers per group.
 We will hold true to this enrollment cap.

 • Will I need art supplies for Design Class?

 Some, but nothing too crazy.
 We understand that things are tough right now, so we're trying to make it easy on everyone.
 The Design Class is going to try to utilize supplies and materials that are very common in most households.
 Although we don't have a definitive list yet, it will probably include: the ability to download (and print!) worksheets, pencils, pens, blank paper, crayons/markers/colored pencils, grocery store paper bags, eyeliner pencil, and definitely a raid or two on some family members' closets!